NE Business Facts

 Sure, you could do all the steps above or you could spend 5-10 minutes on our order form and let us take care of it while you work on more important things.

 Your EIN is like your Social Security Number for your company.
-It’s required for Corporations and LLC’s and optional for DBA’s (if you don’t have any employees, then it’s required).
+It’s required for Corporations and LLCs and optional for DBA’s (if you don’t have any employees, then it’s required).
 However, if you are a DBA and don’t obtain an EIN you will be forced to use your Social Security Number on many documents so it’s typically recommended you obtain the EIN to prevent identity theft.

 To obtain an EIN you can apply online with the IRS or via IRS Form SS-4.

-TIP: We will obtain your EIN for you if you we form your company.
+TIP: We will obtain your EIN for you if we form your company.

 To keep business and personal expenses separate, you should open a separate account for your business.
 In addition, getting business credit cards is how you begin to build a company credit profile (corporation or LLC required) and can later qualify for larger loans and lines of credit.
-To open the account simply call your chosen bank and inquire on the steps to open a business bank account.
-Typically you’ll need a) your filed paperwork, b) your EIN and c) a company resolution authorizing your company to open the account (signed by the owners, members, officers or directors, etc.).
+To open the account simply call your chosen bank and inquire about the steps to open a business bank account.
+Typically you’ll need a) your filed paperwork, b) your EIN, and c) a company resolution authorizing your company to open the account (signed by the owners, members, officers or directors, etc.).

 Top 5 Major Banks in Nebraska